xStarbound/xStarbound/doc/permissions.md

         // including server-side scripts and clients without an account, to build on the world; it also
         // gives every client permission to open or modify containers if this would otherwise be disallowed
         // for non-owning clients.
+    "allowGuestContainerModification": false, // Whether to allow clients without build permission to modify
+        // the contents of containers regardless of the server's protection settings.
+Implicitly
+        // grants universal permission to open containers if true, regardless of the state of
+        // `"allowGuestContainerOpening"` below.
+    "allowGuestContainerOpening": false // Whether to allow clients without build permission to open
+        // containers regardless of the server's protection settings.
   }
 }
 ```